 18. Korlagz-drartul's Quarters.
 Gormuk, the other Uruk sergeant, resides here.
 His bed and locked chest (Hard, -10, to pick) are in the northeast corner of the room.
-In the chest are the ubiquitous clothes.
-33 sp.
-40 bp, 3 cp.
-172 tp, and a long and heavy gold chain (233 gp).
-Gormuk has hidden the key to his chest in the hollow portionof his southwestermost bedpost(a Very Hard, -20, maneuver to find).
+In the chest are the ubiquitous clothes, 33 sp, 40 bp, 3 cp, 172 tp, and a long and heavy gold chain (233 gp).
+Gormuk has hidden the key to his chest in the hollow portion of his southwesternmost bedpost (a Very Hard, -20, maneuver to find).
 Also in the hollow post is a plain ebony wand.
-The wand has the power to cast MERP Living Change Haste I 3xI day.
-Gormuk knows of this property, but has notbeen able tomake it work for him.
+The wand has the power to cast MERP Living Change Haste 13 x/ day.
+Gormuk knows of this property, but has notbeen able to make it work for him.

-19, Storeroom.
-The goodsthat are going to be shipped to Dol Guldur are stored here.
-They include 24 bolts of cloth, two large tapestries, three crates containing iron ore, four barreds of salled meats, a box of 12 swords, a crate holding 200 arrows, two large casks of honey, four barrels of beer, a crate holding four suits of chain armor with arm and leg greaves, 22 bags of various grains, and 13 casksof mead.
-The room is sof ull that ten man-hours would be required to complete an investory of the contents.
+19. Storeroom.
+The goods that are going to be shipped to Dol Guldur are stored here.
+They include 24 bolts of cloth, two large tapestries, three crates containing iron ore, four barrels of salted meats, a box of 12 swords, a crate holding 200 arrows, two large casks of honey, four barrels of beer, a crate holding four suits of chain armor with arm and leg greaves, 22 bags of various grains, and 13 casks of mead.
+The room is sofull that ten man-hours would be required to complete an inventory of the contents.

 20. Gothkorlagzrim's Quarters.
 Yagrash, the Gothkorlagzrim, has made this chamber his quarters.
-He is the overall commander of the forces garrisoning limaryen Keep.
-In the center of his room stand a desk and chair.
+He is the overall commander of the forces garrisoning Ilmaryen Keep.
+In the center of his room stand desk and chair.
 The desk has three drawers on each side and a small central drawer.
 All of the drawers, except the top right which contains writing supplies, are stuffed with papers covered with scribbles, mostly in Orkish.
 Only one of the papers contains any information of interest: it instructs the Gothkorlagzrim to have the wagons loaded and ready within a month and a half of receipt of those instructions.
 By the date on the message, characters who can read Black Speech will discover that they have three weeks to act before the wagons are supposed to be ready.

-The middle of the room's east wall holds a door.
-In the southeast correar are abed and a chest.
+The middle of the room's cast wall holds a door.
+In the southeast corner are a bed and a chest.
 The bed is reasonably constructed and has a straw mattress and a wool blanket.
 The chest is very well constructed.
 The lock is Extremely Hard (-40) to pick.
 Yagrash carries the key with him at all times.
-The chest is also trapped (Medium, +0, to find: Hard, -15, to disarm).
-Anyone opening the chest without disarming the trap first will suffer three +34 knife attacks as three spring-loaded blades fly from the back of the chest, angling justover the front lipof the chest (aperson kneeling in from of the chest while it is being opened would get hit in the chest by the blades).
-Using the correct key will disarm the trap, but only Ore clothes, a leather bag, asmall coffer, and a wooden tube.
+The chest is also trapped (Medium, +0, to find; Hard, -15, to disarm).
+Anyone opening the chest without disarming the trap first will suffer three +34 knife attacks as three spring-loaded blades fly from the back of the chest, angling just over the front lip of the chest (a person kneeling in front of the chest while it is being opened would get hit in the chest by the blades).
+Using the correct key will disarm the rap, but only Ore clothes, a leather bag, a small coffer, and a wooden tube.
 The bag contains 318 gp, 631 sp, 85 bp, and 244 cp.
 The contents of the coffer are a matched pair of malachite earings in gold settings (132 gp), a topaz ring in a silver setting (43 gp), and a pouch containing three fire opals (60 gp ea.).
 Inside the tube, there is a fine, greybrown powder, a very concentrated preparation of Arkasu.
-It heals 4.24 hits, and quadruples healing rate of ma jor wounds when mixed with a little water to form a salve and applications (total value: 168 gp).
+It heals 4.24 hits, and quadruples healing rate of major wounds when mixed with a little water to form a salve and applied to the wound.
+The tube contains seven applications (total value: 168 gp).